 8. State Fair Season

 Many state fairs are held in August, stretching through the early fall.
 These are a great way to market your business and services by setting up a booth.
 Thousands of people flock to state fairs, sometimes from across the country!
 If your state fair is coming up soon, find out how you can make an appearance.

 While there are many fairs taking place in August (Alaska, Colorado, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, Ohio, Oregon, Pennsylvania, West Virginia, Wisconsin, Wyoming), many are scheduled later on for the fall so use this time instead to get on the list of vendors and plan your approach.

-Like Labor Day, Back to School time sales are an American tradition.
-Even if you think your business isn’t directly child or school related, there are still plenty of ways to get in on the action.
+Like Labor Day, Back to School sales are an American tradition.
+Even if you think your business isn’t directly student- or school-related, there are still plenty of ways to get in on the action.
 For example, salons can offer special deals for back to school haircuts.
-Of course this time is especially crucial for child care centers or extra curricular academic institutions to prepare for the start of the year.
+Of course, this time is especially crucial for childcare centers or extracurricular academic institutions to prepare for the start of the year.
 Businesses offering after school activities can offer early bird registration for their classes.

 It’s important to remember not to exclude parents in your marketing efforts.
 Although a new school year is a big and exciting change for children, their parents are affected in the change of schedule as well.
 Once kids are back in school, parents have more time for themselves during the day.
 Salons and spas can offer deals on beauty treatments parents might need after a long summer with the kids.
 Personal trainers or fitness centers can offer discount packages on their exercise services.
 Healthcare businesses, like dentists or nutritionists, can promote healthy lunch ideas.